How to Seal Grout in a Shower

 5. Let dry for at least 24 hours

 Once you are happy with your application of the shower grout and it has passed your testing, you will need to let it dry for at least 24 hours.
 Some products will advise that 4-8 hours but I have found that sometimes this is not the case.
-Allowing to dry for 24 hours will allow the grout sealer enough time to set properly without any worry that it hasn’t dried properly yet.
+Allowing it to dry for 24 hours will allow the grout sealer enough time to set properly without any worry that it hasn’t dried properly yet.

 Popular Frequently Asked Questions